 Book Club for Kids is the award-winning podcast where kids talk about books.
-The Times of London calls it one of the world's top 10 kidcasts.
-Common Sense Media rates it "excellent."
 The New York Times says the "virtual gathering space for young readers feels more vital than ever in the social distancing era."

 Hi, my name is - (first name only)

-And my library is - (what's the name of your library)
+And my library is - (what's the name of your library (could be your school name))

-My favorite book is - (what's the title of your book)
+My favorite book is - (what's the title of your book and author)

 Because - (not the plot, but why YOU like this book and why you'd recommend it to someone else)